Jon Davies writes a detailed article about some of the issues that crop up in youth coaching and youth football.

 I’ve been fortunate to have had the opportunity to educate kids from a huge variety of ethnic and social backgrounds, throughout my professional career as a teacher and a coach and one characteristic is true of all children.
 They are inconsistent and they WILL make mistakes often.

 Of course this is not only true of kids.
 We all make mistakes and in the context of any development and learning process, they are crucial.
-In the numerous professional leagues around the world, results are paramount.
-Weekly reviews of performances in the spotlight of the world media and the resulting speculation surrounding managerial futures are unfortunately common place.
+If you looking for some coaching training to help you manage your expectations of the children, have a look at Co-Active from the previous link.
+They are able to improve your coaching abilities in any topic and have a large number of resources.
+In the numerous professional leagues around the world, the results of making mistakes to learn are paramount.
+Weekly reviews of performances in the spotlight of the world media and the resulting speculation surrounding managerial futures are unfortunately commonplace.
 In the convenience of the modern world, people expect instant success and football is no different.
 Unfortunately, this tendency seems to have permeated into youth coaching.
 In my experience this is manifested in quite a few undesirable and (on some occasions) unpleasant practices.

 Coaches and parents all want the best for their players and children respectively and there’s nothing wrong with that.
 One of the unfortunate side effects of this desire, however, is that they see winning as the ultimate goal.
 As Bol Joseph, a youth coach in London, remarks in an article in ‘The Guardian’ newspaper last year, “A lot of coaches have an adult mentality.
 All they care about is winning, winning, winning” (December 2015).
 Whilst in the senior professional ranks, gaining three points and winning trophies is the ambition, youth coaching is an entirely different animal.